jyyulab/NetBID/docs/docs/driver_inference/driver_inference.md

 **retrieve potential drivers for interested phenotype and generate a master table for drivers**.

-One "lazy mode" function without flexiable options is available for this part of analysis: `NetBID.lazyMode.DriverEstimation()`.
+One "lazy mode" function without flexible  options is available for this part of analysis: `NetBID.lazyMode.DriverEstimation()`.
 User could check the manual for this function and try the demo code for usage.

 The complete step-by-step demo script for driver inference can be found here,